A look at how provinces plan to emerge from the COVID-19 shutdown

 Residents of Newfoundland and Labrador, New Brunswick, Nova Scotia and Prince Edward Island can now travel to any of the other three provinces without self-isolating for 14 days after arriving.

-Visitors from provinces and territories outside the region will still be required to self-isolate for 14 days and adhere to local entry requirements.
+Visitors from provinces and territories outside the region are still required to self-isolate for 14 days and adhere to local entry requirements.
 However, once the self-isolation period has passed, those visitors will also be allowed to travel within the Atlantic region.

 The premiers of Newfoundland and Labrador and New Brunswick have also hinted restrictions could soon be lifted for visitors from the rest of Canada if all goes well.